SRF says it was founded by Yogananda in 1920. Is it true? And what kind of founding could it be, if so?

 Afterthought: "Beloved Dhirananda" later sued Yogananda for a substantial amount of money to get paid for good work for many years (!)
 There is more about these grievous happenings further down the page.
 Yogananda in reply charged Dhirananda for lots of money, charges that were proven false and untrue in court.
 "Don't praise the day before it is evening," is a Havamal reminder (v.
 81).
 There is more to come to terms with here, such as: Can we totally trust a swami that brings false charges to court, trying to escape paying money due?

 ❋ Two swamis and boyhood friends fell out for some reasons.
 It was followed up by false Yogananda claims during the 1935 suit.
-He claimed Dhirananda was his pupil, but the trial judge declared Yogananda's claims were demonstrably false and that Yogananda lied in court, which is bad.
+He claimed Dhirananda was his pupil, but the trial judge declared Yogananda's claims were demonstrably false, and that is bad.

 Does it matter so much?